GuideNepalMutual FundInvestingNAVSEBONFactsheet

 Tracking it in Kharchapatra

-To make the factsheet routine sustainable, the bookkeeping has to be cheap:
+For the factsheet routine to stick, the bookkeeping has to be cheap:

 • Each scheme is a separate investment account.
-Don't lump three mutual funds into "Mutual Fund — combined."
+Do not lump three mutual funds into "Mutual Fund — combined."
 You lose the ability to see which one is actually working for you.

 • Use the factsheet's NAV as the monthly balance update.
 Even for closed-end funds you bought on NEPSE at a discount, marking to NAV (rather than market price) gives you a stable picture of the underlying portfolio's performance.